shield02/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * 6-list_values - script that lists all rows of a table from the database
 * 7-insert_value - script that inserts a new row into a table from the current database
 * 8-count_89 - script that displays the number of records with id = 89 in the table first_table of the database
+* 9-full_creation - script that creates a table second_table in the database and add multiple records